Patient information regarding coronavirus (COVID-19)

 Inpatient or Daycase appointments (surgery and endoscopy)

-- Patients are now not required to be PCR tested or self-isolate prior to surgery.
+- Patients are now not required to be PCR tested, LFD tested or self-isolate prior to surgery.

-- If LFD positive, patients are asked not to attend the hospital, to contact us, and surgery will be rescheduled.
+- If symptomatic, patients are asked not to attend the hospital, to contact us, and surgery will be rescheduled.

 We hope you understand the importance of these measures to help keep you, other patients and our staff safe.
 Thank you for your support and understanding.